nstockton/tintin-mume/README.md

 A collection of TinTin++ scripts for [MUME](http://mume.org "MUME Home Page")

 ## Installation
-These scripts require the latest beta version of TinTin.
+These scripts require Python (either version 2 or 3), and the latest beta version of TinTin.
 You can download the current TinTin Beta version from [here](http://tintin.sf.net/download/tintin-beta.tar.gz "TinTin Beta Version Direct Link").

 ## Usage
 Here is a brief alias reference for the scripts, until more detailed information can be written.